Experienced And Aggressive Defense Against Health Care Fraud Charges

 - Misuse of Social Security numbers

-Before you speak to the police or to a grand jury, contact Detroit healthcare fraud lawyer John Freeman or call us toll free at 248-250-9950 for a free initial phone consultation.
+Before you speak to the police or to a grand jury, contact Detroit healthcare fraud lawyer John Freeman or call us 248-250-9950 for a free initial phone consultation.
 From offices in Troy, we represent clients in federal and state courts throughout Michigan, from Cheboygan to Detroit, Kalamazoo to Alpena.

-Medicare and Medicaid Insurance Fraud Lawyer in Michigan
+Medicare And Medicaid Insurance Fraud Lawyer in Michigan

-John Freeman has handled complex white-collar crime cases like health insurance fraud, first as a prosecutor and now as a criminal defense attorney.
+John Freeman has handled complex white-collar cases like health insurance fraud, first as a prosecutor and now as a criminal defense attorney.
 As a prosecutor he worked with federal agencies such as the FBI and the IRS to build a case, so he understands how to evaluate the government’s evidence and how to develop effective counter-strategies.
 He now puts that knowledge to use defending people accused of Medicare and Medicaid insurance fraud.

-To help him in the assessment of healthcare fraud cases, which often include complex financial transactions, Mr. Freeman can draw upon a network of forensic accountants, computer experts and other professionals.
+To help him in the assessment of health care fraud cases, which often include complex financial transactions, Mr. Freeman can draw upon a network of forensic accountants, computer experts and other professionals.
 These specialists can be critical to your defense and can provide persuasive testimony in court.

 Hesitation Can Harm Your Defense